Q: What is the

 Under some extreme circumstances (unknown

-whereabouts of both parents, abusive situation, etc.) you may apply for dependency
+whereabouts of both parents, abusive situation, etc.) you may apply for

-override.
+Office if you believe you may qualify under this exception.
 Documentation of your situation will be required.

 Q: Where do I call to find out